 HMRC have devised a new online IR35 test for Government departments to use to test if contractors are inside IR35 or outside it.

 Of course, they are sure to have skewed it in their own favour.

 One agency, who have lots have contractors with Government departments, said that 40% of their limited company contractors failed the test and had to dump their limited companies.

 Most Contractors Would Fail IR35 Test

-So, if you are a limited company contractor working in the private sector, there is a 60% chance of you failing the test.
+So, if you are a limited company contractor working in the private sector, there is a 46% chance of you failing the test or having an indeterminable result (15%) which comes to much the same.
 So, you will have to shut down your limited company in April next year.

 Contractors Can Change Contract and Working Practices